Managing connections

 In this mode, the client connection is established at the first query to the database and maintained until the client terminates the session.
 This connection can then be used by that or any other client.
 This approach is handy when establishing multiple client connections to the DBMS (for example, when starting applications that access databases).

-This mode is supported by all PostgreSQL clients, but it is less efficient than the transaction mode.
+This mode is supported by all PostgreSQL clients, but less productive than transaction mode.

 -